-- 1 Ensure that your work surface is flat and clean to prevent the computer cover from being scratched. - 2 Turn off your computer. - 3 If the computer is connected to a docking device (docked), undock it. - 4 Disconnect all network cables from the computer (if available). - CAUTION: If your computer has an RJ45 port, disconnect the network cable by first unplugging the cable from your computer. - 5 Disconnect your computer and all attached devices from their electrical outlets. - 6 Open the display. - 7 Press and hold the power button for few seconds, to ground the system board. - CAUTION: To guard against electrical shock unplug your computer from the electrical outlet before performing Step # 8. - CAUTION: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface at the same time as touching a connector on the back of the computer. - 8 Remove any installed ExpressCards or Smart Cards from the appropriate slots.
+- 1 Ensure that your work surface is flat and clean to prevent the computer cover from being scratched. - 2 Turn off your computer. - 3 Disconnect all network cables from the computer (if available). - CAUTION: If your computer has an RJ45 port, disconnect the network cable by first unplugging the cable from your computer. - 4 Disconnect your computer and all attached devices from their electrical outlets. - 5 Open the display. - 6 Press and hold the power button for few seconds, to ground the system board. - CAUTION: To guard against electrical shock unplug your computer from the electrical outlet before performing Step # 8. - CAUTION: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface at the same time as touching a connector on the back of the computer.

+Remove any installed ExpressCards or Smart Cards from the appropriate slots.